 The famous kamikaze hit

 The plane is barely visible at the top of this famous photo, left of center.
-The zero and the pilot's body broke apart on impact; not much damage was done to the ship and no one else was hurt.
+The Japanese Zero and the pilot's body broke apart on impact; not much damage was done to the ship and no one else was hurt.
 Captain Callaghan ordered a military funeral for the pilot.
 A Japanese flag was made up, and a rifle salute was given as the body was buried at sea.
-My Dad said that not everyone on ship agreed with Captain Callahan's decision to give a military funeral to the enemy.
+Dad said that not everyone on ship agreed with Captain Callahan's decision to give a military funeral to the enemy.
 Dad felt the Japanese teenager deserved the respect given.
 "He was a human being," Dad said.

 I believe this is a view of the treaty signing